cockroachlabs/workshop_labs/topology-patterns/labs.md

 -- confirm location for the current node
 SHOW LOCALITY;
--- query data from other regions will incur latency as the leaseholders are in the other regions SELECT id, start_address, 'seattle' AS city
+-- query data from other regions will incur latency as the leaseholders are in the other regions SELECT id, start_address, 'us-west2' AS region
 FROM rides
 WHERE city = 'seattle'
 LIMIT 1;
-SELECT id, start_address, 'new york' as city
+SELECT id, start_address, 'us-east4' as region
 FROM rides
 WHERE city = 'new york'
 LIMIT 1;
-SELECT id, start_address, 'rome' AS city
+SELECT id, start_address, 'eu-west2' AS region
 FROM rides
 WHERE city = 'rome'
 LIMIT 1;